gomezbl/redentities/docs/02-providers.md

 This provider info is a json object with some credentials (if needed) of data that the provider needs.

-For Mysql based engines, the json configuration is like this:
+For Mysql based engines, json configuration object is like this:

 ```js
 {